Skip to main content

 Why it matters

-Myofibrillar hypertrophy is crucial for significant strength development because it directly improves a muscle's ability to generate force.
+Myofibrillar hypertrophy is important for significant strength development because it directly improves a muscle's ability to generate force.
 Athletes focusing on maximal strength, power, and performance in activities like weightlifting, powerlifting, or combat sports benefit immensely from this adaptation, as it allows them to lift heavier weights or produce more powerful movements without necessarily adding substantial muscle size.

 How it works